adi776borate/CS303-DiffusionMaps-Optimization-Assignment/README.md

 This repository contains the Python code implementation for the coding assignment of course CS-303 (March 6, 2025).
 The assignment covers two main problems:

+<summary><strong>📌 Usage Note</strong></summary>

+- Click on the preview images to open fully interactive Plotly 3D plots.
+- If a notebook appears truncated or doesn't render correctly on GitHub, download and run it locally using Jupyter for complete output.

 ## Problem 1: Data Visualization using Diffusion Maps

 *   **Goal:** Apply Diffusion Maps, a manifold learning technique, for dimensionality reduction and clustering of the UCI Human Activity Recognition (HAR) time-series dataset.